-The FYP in 4th year is a student-driven learning experience in which the student gets to choose a topic of his/her choice.
-For my FYP I chose to investigate how artists would find using an Augmented Reality (AR) display in their practice of observational drawing.
-The project spanned over two semesters and covered the following:
+The Final Year Project (FYP) in 4th year at the University of Limerick is a student-driven learning experience in which the student gets to choose a topic of his/her choice.
+The project spans over two semesters.
+For my FYP I chose to investigate how a sample of visual artists interacted with Augmented Reality (AR), 3D-printed and live physical models in the practice of observational drawing, and to evaluate their experience of using the three representations as drawing subjects.

 Does the AR subject work as well as the real?
 It does in so far as it can be copied faithfully by the artist to produce a drawing that looks like a human subject.
 The artist may find it more fatiguing than drawing from a live model due to it being slightly more demanding on the optical system.
 The AR subject may appear to hover, which makes it appear weightless.
 It neither casts shadows nor reflects the light in the environment as a real subject would.
 As a representation of a human (or part thereof), it displays a visual simulation but lacks the sense presence of another being, which diminishes the enjoyment factor for the artist.

 There is a level of interaction and engagement between the model and the artist that it cannot replace.